openstack/openstack-manuals/doc/user-guide/source/dashboard_create_networks.rst

 Networking in OpenStack is complex.
 This section provides the basic instructions for creating a network and a router.
-For detailed information about managing networks, refer to the `OpenStack Cloud Administrator
+For detailed information about managing networks, refer to the `OpenStack Administrator
 Guide <http://docs.openstack.org/admin-guide-cloud/networking.html>`__.